 The Correct Answer is C

-A. ST segment: The ST segment represents the period between the end of ventricular depolarization and the beginning of ventricular repolarization.
-It does not reflect impulse conduction from the sinus node to the atrioventricular (AV) node.
+A. The ST segment represents the time between ventricular depolarization and the beginning of repolarization.
+It does not measure conduction through the atria or AV node.

-B. QRS complex: The QRS complex represents ventricular depolarization and does not reflect impulse conduction through the atria or the AV node.
-It mainly reflects the electrical activity of the ventricles.
+D. The QRS complex represents ventricular depolarization, not the conduction time through the atria or AV node.

 Nursing Test Bank